Herbert B. Peterson, MD, FACOG

 Tekleab Mekbib, MD, MPH, PhD

-Tekleab Mekbib is an obstetrician/gynecologist with extensive academic, clinical, and public health experience.
-He was a founding member and past president of the Ethiopian Society of Obstetricians and Gynecologists and served as founding editor-in-chief of the Ethiopian Journal of Reproductive Health – the first journal on sexual and reproductive health and rights in Ethiopia.
-He assists in planning and coordination of new programs as well as coursework.
+Tekleab Mekbib is an obstetrician/gynecologist who was a founding member and past president of the Ethiopian Society of Obstetricians and Gynecologists and founding editor-in-chief of the Ethiopian Journal of Reproductive Health – the first journal on sexual and reproductive health and rights in Ethiopia.
+He served as a post-doctoral research fellow with the Center from 2015-2020 and currently maintains an affiliation with the Center in his capacity as Adjunct Professor in the Department of Maternal and Child Health.

 Linda Tawfik, MSc, PhD

-Linda Tawfik has an extensive background in global health management, implementation of evidence-based interventions, and capacity building.
-Formerly, as Director of the Knowledge Management Services Projects, she oversaw support to USAID’s Global Health Bureau.
-Her current research involves healthcare quality in settings of extreme adversity, and includes support for the National Quality Policy and Strategy project lead by WHO.
+Linda Tawfik received her PhD from the Johns Hopkins Bloomberg School of Public Health and has an extensive background in global health management, implementation of evidence-based interventions, and capacity building.
+She supports the Center’s work in capacity building in implementation research and implementation practice as well as its efforts in healthcare quality in settings of extreme adversity, including support for the National Quality Policy and Strategy project led by WHO.

 Stephanie Bogdewic, MPH

-Stephanie Bogdewic received her MPH from Columbia University in 2015 and currently is a second -year doctoral student in the Department of Maternal and Child Health at the UNC Gillings School.
-She has experience as a research and evaluation analyst and was awarded the FHI 360-UNC Public Health Research Fellowship in 2018.
-She provides support to the Collaborating Center’s educational efforts.
+Stephanie Bogdewic received her MPH from Columbia University and currently is a fourth-year doctoral student in the Department of Maternal and Child Health at the Gillings School.
+Her previous experience was centered on designing, implementing, and evaluating family planning and sexual health programs.
+In her current role, she contributes to the Collaborating Center’s research efforts to improve support for implementation research and implementation practice.

 Caitlin Williams, MSPH

-Caitlin Williams is the recipient of a Royster Fellowship who received her MSPH from the Department of Maternal and Child Health at the UNC Gillings School.
-She is currently a third-year doctoral student in the Department and, through the Collaborating Center, supports activities with the Pan-American Health Organization and serves as a Teaching Assistant for the Department’s course on implementation science for global maternal and child health.
+Caitlin Williams is the recipient of a Royster Fellowship who received her MSPH from the Department of Maternal and Child Health in the Gillings School and currently is a fifth-year doctoral student in the Department.
+She has provided research and program support to the Center’s collaboration with the Pan American Health Organization and is contributing to the Center’s efforts to improve support for implementation research and implementation practice.